MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-exploratory.md

 ## Who's eligible?

+As long as the user has a managed AAD domain email address and currently does not have/haven’t been assigned a Teams license, they are eligible for this experience.
+For example, if a user has Office 365 Business (which doesn't include Teams), they're eligible for the Teams Exploratory experience.

 Users must be enabled to sign up for apps and trials (in the Microsoft 365 admin center).
 For more information, see [Manage the Teams Exploratory experience](#manage-the-teams-exploratory-experience), later in this article.

-Users who don't have an Office 365 license that includes Teams can initiate the Teams Exploratory experience.
-For example, if a user has Office 365 Business (which doesn't include Teams), they're eligible for the Teams Exploratory experience.

 ## Who isn't eligible